zzalscv2/athena-atlas/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauTruthMatchingTool.rst

      - double
      - The truth invisible 4 momentum components

-   * - pt_prompt, eta_prompt, phi_prompt, m_prompt
-     - double
-     - The 4 momentum components of the first occurrence of the tau

    * - DecayModeVector
      - std::vector<int>
      - pdg ID's of stable decay products of the tau decay stored as a vector